FastNetMon/selective_bgp_blackhole_traffic_diversion_api/README.md

-In this guide we will describe required steps to announce hosts from first host group as /32 with specific community (blackhole for example) and hosts from second host group as /24 to DDoS scrubbing centrer via API.
+In this guide we will describe required steps to announce hosts from first host group as /32 with specific community (blackhole for example) and hosts from second host group as /24 to DDoS scrubbing centrer via API (supported for F5 and Path.Net).
 Host group is a group of multiple networks in CIDR format.

 This assumes that you have configured BGP connection.
 Please follow official [guide](https://fastnetmon.com/docs-fnm-advanced/fastnetmon-bgp-unicast-configuration/) for it.